Box Plots

 - Dial icons with a summary of the latest metrics.

-- Chart with the subscriber service usage over time.
+- Chart with the application usage over time.

 The next chart is the result of pressing Click View Subscriber Groups.
 It shows this subscriber groups and compares those of groups with the subscriber metrics:

-The previous charts show the evolution over time of average and maximum speed, number of flows and access latency.
-For the access latency, the network average is also included as a reference, to determine if the subscriber is below or above the network average quality.
+The previous charts show the evolution over time of average and maximum speed, access latency and retransmissions.
+For the access latency and retransmissions, the average of the subscriber groups and of the overall network are also included as a reference, to determine if the subscriber is below or above the average quality.
+Latencies are measured in three ways: as an average of minimum values (Mean-min), as a median and as a percentile 80 (value higher than 80% of the latency samples).

 Subscriber Identifier (ID)